 It is the expectation of HPU Office of Diversity and Multicultural Affairs that VOICE Student Advisory Board functions to:

 - Support HPU Office of Diversity and Multicultural Affairs in the areas of programming and planning

 - Serve as an advocate for students as it relates to issues of diversity on campus

 - Assist HPU Office of Diversity and Multicultural Affairs with responding to current events and tragedies promptly and meaningfully

 - Be diversity and inclusion thought leaders on our campus through reading and conversation

 - Develop relationships and actively seek feedback from student peers

-- Each board member lead (or Co-lead) an active program and attend at least one active program per semester
+- Lead (or Co-lead) an active program and attend at least one active program per semester, as needed

 VOICE Student Advisory Board provides HPU students the opportunity to live out their passion for creating a just and inclusive campus, while also evolving as a leader and future professional.
 The following transferable skills will be developed while serving their term: